tchcfhvgd/Computerized-Conflict-Mobile/README.md

 To install the new DiscordRPC you need to type: `haxelib git discord_rpc_yce https://github.com/YoshiCrafter29/LincDiscordRPCButtons` on a Command prompt/PowerShell, or else the mod will not compile.

+If you can't install discord_rpc_yce in that way, download this one: https://drive.google.com/file/d/1uybV4nLgIFv6j5dnl1yAV8sT7dc5Dfib/view

+After downloading it, go to ``C:\HaxeToolkit\haxe\lib\` and extract the zip file.

 ![thumbnail](https://cdn.discordapp.com/attachments/992852052017434707/1012226946408644618/Untitled1044_20220705141239.png?width=1286&height=730)

 ## Vs. The Chosen One Dev.
 Team: